• Home

 What is a Population Pyramid?

-There are three main types: expansive, constrictive, and stationary.
+Population pyramids are commonly classified into three types: expansive, constrictive, and stationary.

 What are the Components of the Population Pyramid?